Lhoms/minesweeper-API/README.md

 Simple react app created to consume this api.
 In this app is possible to select difficulty and create a new game using the api.

+#### How to play?

+You have to select difficulty then select an username or create a new one.
+Once you have selected difficulty and user, you can create a new game.
 With left-click you can reveal the board cells.
 With right-click you can flag/un-flag the cells.

+You can resume a game selecting the game-row in history screen.
+You just only have to select the username and click on History button.

-One you reveal a bomb the game is finished and you should start another.
+Once you reveal a bomb the game is finished and you should start another.
 Is not possible to continue.

-How to use?
+#### How to use?

 `npm install` To install dependencies.
 `npm run start` Will open localhost:3000/ in browser (if not, do it manually).

 ### Important points
-- It was designed only for desktop use, it is not responsive at all.
+- The focus is on Backend so the Frontend was designed only for desktop use, it is not responsive at all.
 - For now it does not have persistence, only in memory.
 It's delegated in a repository.
 - Heroku was really good to deploy it.
 It was fast and very good integrated.
 The only bad part is the latency, at least with a free dyno.

 ### Pending Features:
 - Persistence
-- Game history / resume